TobiasViskum/viskum-interpreter/README.md

 - FIX: Right now the jmp instructions in the scope is after end scope and jumps to start scope meaning new scopes are created all the time.
 The jump instructions should be between the StartScpe and EndScope

+- Use an Arena for the AST instead to avoid countless heap allocations: https://users.rust-lang.org/t/is-there-a-better-way-to-represent-an-abstract-syntax-tree/9549/4

 ## Machine code???

 - MLIR: https://github.com/raviqqe/melior

+- I should probalby use LLVM.
+Write my own backend for LLVM which means I have to learn LLVM syntax (it would be cool if the language could both be interpreted and compiled :))